terryaney/KatApp.Provider/katapp documentation.md

 Attribute | Description
 ---|---
-rbl-ce | If multiple CalcEngines are used, can provide a `key` to a CE to indicate which CalcEngine to pull value from. rbl-tab | If multiple tabs are returned from a CalcEngine, can provide a name which tab to pull value from. rbl-value | Inserts a value from RBLe Service rbl-source<br/>rbl&#x2011;source&#x2011;table | Indicates row(s) from an RBLe result table used to process a template.
-Pairs with rbl-tid<br/>&nbsp;
+rbl-value | Inserts a value from RBLe Service rbl-ce | If multiple CalcEngines are used, can provide a `key` to a CE to indicate which CalcEngine to pull value from. rbl-tab | If multiple tabs are returned from a CalcEngine, can provide a name which tab to pull value from. rbl-display | Reference to boolean RBLe result data that toggles display style (uses `jQuery.show()` and `jQuery.hide()` ). rbl-attr | Update HTML attribute values with combining the syntax of `rbl-value`, `rbl-ce`, and `rbl-tab`. rbl-tid | Indicates what RBL template to apply to the given source rows.
+Results from template and data replace element content. rbl-source<br/>rbl&#x2011;source&#x2011;table | Indicates row(s) from an RBLe result table used to process a template.
+Pairs with `rbl-tid`<br/>&nbsp;
-rbl-tid | Indicates what RBL template to apply to the given source rows.
-Results from template and data replace element content. rbl-display | Reference to boolean RBLe result data that toggles display style (uses `jQuery.show()` and `jQuery.hide()` ).
+rbl-on | Attached Javascript event handlers to DOM elements

 <br/>

-## RBLe Selector Paths
+## rbl-value Selector Paths
 There are two ways to use `rbl-value` attribute.
 You can provide simply an 'id' that will look inside the `ejs-output` table.
 Or you can provide a 'selector path'.
 Both mechanisms can be used in conjunction with `rbl-ce` and `rbl-tab`.

 Selector&nbsp;Path | Description